 A TV monitor can also be used to play back pictures (or videos) from the device.
-Connect a TV monitor or a viewing device (such as a digital picture frame) that has a standard composite video input (RCA jack) to the Trophy Cam 's "TV Out" mini jack using the supplied cable (see next page).
+Connect a TV monitor or a viewing device (such as a digital picture frame) that has a standard composite video input (RCA jack) to the Trophy Cam's "TV Out" mini jack using a suitable cable (not included).
 Then: